-You have written, edited, rewritten, edited, and rewritten again; it is time to show your original pilot script off to the world!
+You have written and edited your script, rewritten, re-edited, and then rewritten again; it is time to show your original pilot script off to the world!

 But before you do, you need to put together your pitch document.
 This is a collection of resources to support your script idea including a treatment, pilot script, and show bible.
 All of these can also be used separately depending on what a producer or potential buyer asks for.